 Having a physical map of the area provides visibility in times of crisis.
 If you need to access an alternate route because of a natural disaster, or have to navigate quickly due to an oncoming storm, a map of your geographical location provides the answer.
 In choosing a map of the area, always consider looking in local venues first.
 Local maps promote situational awareness by pointing you toward sources of water, shelter and assistance.
 If you aren’t up to speed on how to read a topographical map, look up a guide to familiarize yourself with them.

-A compass goes hand-in-hand with a map.
+A compass for hiking goes hand-in-hand with a map.
 In order to properly utilize a map, you need to have it in the correct orientation.
 A compass gives you a heading to tell you which direction you are traveling.
 A compass also gives you its bearing to tell you which direction an object is from you.
 When looking for the best navigational tools to include in your emergency kit, a compass and map are essential.

 A Fire-Starting Kit